 James H. Brady was a dominant figure in the Republican party in Idaho for several years, serving as Idaho's Governor from 1908 to 1911 and U. S. Senator from 1913 until his death in 1918.

 After Senator Brady passed away, his widow, Irene Brady, and his heirs erected this beautiful, gothic meditation chapel as a memorial.
 Lots adjacent to the chapel were given by the city to the family as a permanent public park.
 The chapel was given to the city by Irene Brady and his sons, S.E.
 Brady and J. Robb Brady.

 The building is French Gothic Revival style and was designed by a Pocatello architect, Frank Paradice.
 The contractor was Alex Mathers.
-The exterior is constructed of hand carved Indiana limestone with turned pinnacles.
-The interior woodwork and hand made doors are of oak.
+The exterior is constructed of hand-carved Indiana limestone with turned pinnacles.
+The interior woodwork and hand-made doors are of oak.
 All bronze trim and woodwork conform to the Gothic style of the chapel.
-Herman Pierson designed the stained glass window.
-The construction of the chapel took 3 years.
+Herman Pierson designed the stained-glass windows.
+The construction of the chapel took three years.

 The chapel was dedicated on Memorial Day, 1922. the same day the Lincoln Memorial was dedicated in Washington D.C., Walter H. Cleare presented the chapel to the city and the address of acceptance was made by J. H. Peterson.

 - In 1959, after Irene M. Brady's death, the Pocatello City Council reached an agreement with the remaining heirs for the ashes of the Senator and Mrs. Brady to be removed and buried behind the chapel.

 - In 1961, this beautiful chapel, which had always been open to the public, was locked and used for storage.

 - In 1972, the Brady Chapel, although in disrepair, was put on the state historical register.